Trusted Boot in COTS Computing

 The starting point for a trusted or secure boot is the creation (by the developer) of a bug-free and malware-free code base.
 Once the developer “trusts” the code, the developer digitally signs the code so that accidental or deliberate modifications to the code base will be detected during the secure boot cycle.
 To place a digital signature, an OEM first generates an RSA public and private key pair.
 It is the responsibility of the OEM to tightly control access to the RSA private signature key.
 If this key is ever exposed, attackers will be able to generate alternate images that will pass the secure-boot process.
 If this key is ever lost, the OEM will be unable to update the image.

 The application is signed using an RSA private signature key.
-The digital signature and a hash of the public key is appended to the image and written to flash (or other system nonvolatile memory).
+The digital signature and a hash of the public key are appended to the image and written to flash (or other system nonvolatile memory).
 When the processor boots, the signature is checked using the RSA public key; the CPU uses the hashed RSA public key to check the signed image and compares the signatures.
 If the values match, the image is considered authentic and is allowed to boot.
 QorIQ processors also enable portions of the image to be encrypted to prevent attackers from stealing the image from flash memory.

 An example of a COTS single-board computer that supports secure boot is Curtiss-Wright’s dual-node VPX6-195 6U OpenVPX board.
 This single-board computer (SBC) provides antitamper and information security levels by leveraging Freescale’s “Trusted Boot” technologies and capabilities.
 The board features two fully independent processor nodes, each of which has a Freescale quad-core T2080 processor that is provided with its own power, I/O, FPGA, and XMC expansion site.